planetfederal/workshops/workshops/suite-apps/source/data.rst

      POP060210 REAL
    );

-Copy this table definition into the
+Copy this table definition into the SQL command window and press the *green triangle* button to run it.

 Once we have a blank table, we can load the file.
 In order to read the file, it must be in a location that is accessible by the database.
 I usually use the `/tmp` directory in UNIX or OSX and the `C:\\Temp` directory on Windows.